EdiIsNotHere/Animationed-Card/README.md

-# 🎴 Card Stack with Dynamic Background & Blur Effect
+# 🎴 Card Stack with Dynamic Background!

 This is a simple interactive project using **HTML**, **CSS**, and **JavaScript** to display a stack of cards with hover effects.